What parents have to say about Camp at Rising Hill

 Wear: sturdy, closed-toe shoes (please no sandals or Crocs), sunscreen, and a hat

-Bring: a morning snack, lunch and a water bottle
+Bring: a morning snack, lunch if you’re doing full-day, and a water bottle